Erwin von Witzleben: The Interwar Years

-Retained in the Reichswehr following the end of the war, Witzleben first held a company commander position.
-In 1923, he found himself as a Major on the staff of the Fourth Division in Dresden.
-In 1928, he became a battalion commander in the 6th Infantry Regiment and retained that position as Oberstleutnant (lieutenant colonel) the following year.
-After promotion to Oberst (colonel) in 1931, he became commanding officer of 8th (Prussian) Infantry Regiment in Frankfurt an der Oder.
+Retained in the following the end of the war, Witzleben first held a company commander position.
+In 1923, he was a on the staff of the Fourth Division in Dresden.
+In 1928, he became a battalion commander in the 6th Infantry Regiment and retained that position as the following year.
+After his promotion to in 1931, he became commanding officer of the 8th (Prussian) Infantry Regiment in Frankfurt an der Oder.